 In addition, for potential losses which cannot be reflected in any individual borrower category, a reserve for possible loan losses is recorded at an amount deemed necessary based on an overall assessment.
-The assessment includes specifying the portfolios that are considered to be easily affected by rising interest rates, and estimating the impact of changes in the market condition and the rising interest rates.

-As a result, an additional reserve for possible loan losses at a total of 29,000 million yen is recorded for such portfolio.
+The assessment includes specifying the portfolios that are considered to be easily affected by the abovementioned factors from the perspectives of the forms of lending and industry, and estimating the impact of changes in the market conditions and the prolonged high interest rates.
+As a result, an additional reserve for possible loan losses at a total of 35,000 million yen was recorded for such portfolios.